What should I expect during a bear market?

-Currently, we suspect the bumpy market ride has do-it-yourselfers realizing that they aren’t quite the geniuses they had hoped.
-Some advisory firms may even be providing “happy talk” in their investment commentaries, and some customers may even be puzzled why their broker or advisor stopped contacting them as the downturn worsened.
+As with any bumpy market ride do-it-yourselfers quickly realize that they aren’t quite the geniuses they had hoped.
+Some advisory firms may begin providing “happy talk” in their investment commentaries, and some customers may be puzzled why their broker or advisor stopped contacting them as a downturn worsens.

 As a matter of historical reference, markets have resided in bearish territory approximately 15% of the time since World War II.
 Investors who stayed the course during the 2008-09 downturn generally experienced a quadrupling of market value in the bull market that followed.
 While we can’t predict the scope of the downturn, opportunities and unexpected rewards do exist in the months ahead.

 For us, it is during this type of crisis that our preparation, planning, and commitments are reflected in our client relationships and strategy.
-During this volatile market, we remain timely, frank and pragmatic.
+During a volatile market, we remain timely, frank and pragmatic.